Common Sense Media Review

 Families can talk about the horrors of war as depicted in Salt to the Sea.
 Is the violence necessary to tell the story?
 If so, why?
 Is historically accurate violence different from completely fictional violence?

-Salt to the Sea is written in four perspectives, three of them from sympathetic characters and one from an unsympathetic character.
+Salt to the Sea is written in four perspectives, three from sympathetic characters and one from an unsympathetic character.
 Why do you think the author chose to include Alfred's point of view?
 What does his perspective show about Nazi ideology and rule?

 Why do you think the sinking of the Wilhelm Gustloff isn't widely known or memorialized?
 Is it because it was a German ship and some of the passengers were Nazi party officers or members?
 Does the book make you want to learn more about the tragedy or WWII stories in general?